 Know the services

 In this era, fraudsters have come out of the woodwork to attack unsuspecting consumers, and one of the common ways they do so is with online loan scam.
 Over the years, the means of their attack have become more sophisticated.
-Hence, it is wise and practical to know the various services there are to prevent yourself from getting scammed or losing out on beneficial financial services by being too cautious.
+On one hand, you have to prevent yourself from getting scammed but at the same time, you don’t want to lose out on new financial services that benefit you by being too cautious.

-The difference is, financial platforms like iMoney will only assist in loan applications with licensed financial institutions, and not money lenders or credit companies.
-These websites do not lend money directly to the borrowers, but merely provide additional services to help them apply for the best loans.
-The service is completely free for the consumers, so you don’t have to pay a single cent to apply for a loan.
+The difference is, financial platforms like iMoney will only assist in loan applications with licensed financial institutions. iMoney does not lend money directly to borrowers, but instead provide the services to help borrowers apply for the best loans.
+The service is completely free for the consumers, so you don’t have to pay a single cent to apply on our website.

-What iMoney does is only advisory, where visitors will be assisted on their financial needs, be it loans, credit cards, broad bands, or insurance.
+What iMoney does is to curate, recommend and help with the application, where visitors will be assisted to apply, be it personal loan, credit card, broadband, or insurance.
 The visitors will then be directed to the relevant parties to proceed with the application.

 Just remember you can’t game the system.
-Borrowing from shadow banks or dubious sources will harm you.
+Borrowing from unlicensed moneylenders or loan sharks will harm you.
 If something is too good to be true, it is usually a scam.
 Falling for it will put you in an even worse financial situation than you were before.

-Hence, take a step back, think things through and make informed decisions when it comes to your finances to safeguard yourself from online scams.
+Take a step back and think things through first.
+Always make informed decisions when it comes to your finances to safeguard yourself from online scams.